Reviews You Can Rely On

 Even though the results are far from perfect, the Sharpal 191H still offers an easy way to tune up a dulled kitchen knife.

 We were also a bit surprised that the handheld, manual pull-through sharpeners, like the Longzon and Kitchellence KS37, were not only easier to use but offered slight advantages in sharpening ability over the rounded-base models.
-All things considered, these two handheld models are nearly identical: both are compact and easy to stash in a kitchen drawer, and both offer a three-step process without any ability to adjust edge angle.
-Although each one performed better with more passes through each guide than the manufacturer's instructions suggested, the resharpened blade of the Longzon was in better shape than the knife pulled through the Kitchellence.
+All things considered, these two handheld models are nearly identical: both are compact and easy to stash in a kitchen drawer, and both offer a three-step process with fixed edge angles.
+The resharpened blade of the Longzon was in better shape than the knife pulled through the Kitchellence, although each one performed better with more passes through each guide than the manufacturer's instructions suggested.
 While the angles of the blade pulled through the Longzon were slightly off, the edge of the blade pulled through the Kitchellence was very asymmetrical, with edge angles measuring 15° and 12.5°, respectively.

 The Longzon handled sharpener is comfortable to grip and includes...